Stock market today: Wall Street gains ground as it heads for a winning week

-The S&P 500 was up 0.4% and is solidly on track for a weekly gain that will erase most of last week's loss.
+The S&P 500 was up 0.3% and was solidly on track for a weekly gain that will erase most of last week's loss.

 Markets have been volatile over the last few weeks, losing ground in the runup to elections in November, then surging following Donald Trump's victory, before falling again.
 The S&P 500 has been steadily rising throughout this week to within close range of its record.